robfatland/nexus/bash/tunnels.md

 public ip address `123.123.123.12`.
 The objective here is to establish a two-hop ssh tunnel.

 Note that we need two keypair files: `bastion.pem` located on the laptop in `~/.keypairs` and `worker.pem` located on `bastion` in `~/.keypairs`.

-The following
+The `chmod` command included here is only run once to adjust the keypair file permissions.

-command sequence indicates which computer we are addressing through the command line by means of the prompt.
-From my `laptop`, in a `bash` shell:
+The following command sequence indicates which computer we are addressing through the command line by means of the prompt.
+From `laptop` in a `bash` shell:

 ```